Ayyavazhi: Social structure

 Ayyavazhi worship was marked by its simplicity.
 The absence of idol worship and priestly mediation, and inclusion of alternate type of centres of worship, the Pathis and Nizhal Thangals, were other characteristics of Ayyavazhi worship.
 Rituals of Ayyavazhi are a reform or revolutionary activity, focusing upon social equality, deviating from Hinduism.
 The rituals are also characterised and bound by religious beliefs that give them an alternative spiritual meaning.
 Its scriptures cover basic elements and ideas throughout Hinduism.
 They refer to Shastras, Agamas, Vedas and Puranas.
 But address them all to be gone awry by the Advent of Vaikundar, from where Ayyavazhi scriptures forms negative ideas over all other traditions.
 Though Ayyavazhi shares many god-heads with Hinduism, it weaves unique ideology and power assumption for them.
 Ayyavazhi can be portrayed as a Hindu renaissance.
-Ayyavazhi is viewed as a reform movement too, as it brought many social changes there in the Tamil and keralite society during the 19th century.
+Ayyavazhi is viewed as a reform movement too, as it brought many social changes there in the Tamil and Keralite society during the 19th century.

 The religious structure evolved in the path of Ayyavazhi scriptures and, as a result, it transfigured itself as an alternative religio-cultural system in the social category.
 The Ayyavazhis addressed their system as "Path of God" with the phrase "Ayya Vazhi".
 On one hand, they believe that their tradition had come to replace all old traditions (religions), but on the other hand, they believe that Ayyavazhi is the synopsis of the world's religious knowledge.
 On one hand, they believe that Vaikundar unified all deities within him; on the other, as all the previous had gone awry by the advent of Vaikundar.
 Apart from this, Ayyavazhi has separate theology, mythology, holy places, worship centres, and ethics of its own.

 Though many new papers, academic researchers and some of its followers consider it as a separate religion, many of the followers are even of the opinion that this is but a Hindu sect rather than an autonomous religion.
 They indulge in the mystic practices of possessions and divinations similar to the tribal religions of Tamil Nadu.
 Also, many of its core beliefs are similar to some Hindu sects such as Advaita and Smartism.

 Regarding demographics, Ayyavazhi followers are highly concentrated in South India though found across India, comparatively in less numbers.
 In Kanyakumari and Tirunelveli districts of Tamil Nadu, it is very hard to find a village without a worship centre of Ayyavazhi.
-Apart from the listings from the religious headquarters (though it is evident that Ayyavazhi followers are spread across the India from university papers) there are no official figures for the number of followers of Ayyavazhi because they are considered Hindus in the census.
+Apart from the listings from the religious headquarters (though it is evident that Ayyavazhi followers are spread across the India from university papers)R. Ponnu, Sri Vaikunda Swamigal and the Struggle for Social Equality in South India, p.
+100. there are no official figures for the number of followers of Ayyavazhi because they are considered Hindus in the census.